MuhammedBuyukkinaci/My-Helper-Functions/README.md

 image1.filter(ImageFilter.GaussianBlur(15)).save('mbk_blurred.jpg')
 ```

-46) **Context Managers** allow us to properly manage resources so that we can specify exacyly what we want to set up and tear down when working with certain objects.
+46) **Context Managers** allow us to properly manage resources so that we can specify exactly what we want to set up and tear down when working with certain objects.
 We no longer have to close down opened files within context managers.
 If an error is thrown, it is still get closed properly.
 This is why context managers are super useful.
 Context managers can be used to read a file, connect to a database.
 There are a couple of ways to write our custom context managers.
 We can use them via creating classes or creating functions via decorators.
 Using context managers via functions is mostly preferred way.
-It is used in opening and closing DB connections; acquiring and releasing locks while using threads manually.
+However, using context managers in Classes look prettyeasy when compared to using it in functions.
+Context managers are used in opening and closing DB connections; acquiring and releasing locks while using threads manually.
+COntext managers can be used with asyncio.

 ```context_managers.py
 # Naive way to open a file